JohnGreening/maze/README.md

 ## Description

-Explore a vast 256×192 tile maze populated with 20 intelligent enemies ("baddies").
-Use smooth pixel-precise movement, avoid or confront the enemies, toggle a radar view that visualizes the enemy pathfinding data, and survive as long as your health allows.
+Explore a vast 256×192 tile maze populated with 20 semi-intelligent skull badfies.
+Avoid the skulls, toggle a radar view that visualizes the enemy pathfinding data, and survive as long as your health allows.

 The game showcases advanced ZX Spectrum Next techniques:
 - Hardware tilemap scrolling with fine pixel offset